rehierl/html-outliner-spec/issue-associations-summary.md

 It took me a lot of guesswork before I realized that the actual reason for the issues mentioned in (1) and (4) is to make the algorithm comply with the "potentially has a heading" part.

+--

+Outline-to-Section, a 1:1 or a 1:N relationship?

 <br/>